heptarch/heptarch.github.io/projects.md

 8. *Management.* If researchers are encouraged to focus and become domain experts, some of the cross-fertilization has to be coordinated from above.
-In turns, this requires technical maturity and visions, the scientist-managers like Kelly.
-But grumpy professorial PIs show that not every scientist is cut out for this, nor should they have to be.
+In turns, this requires technical maturity and vision, the insight of scientist-managers like Kelly.
+Grumpy professorial PIs show that not every scientist is cut out for this;
+   nor should they have to be.
+While professors may not have a choice, industry has the luxury of choosing some people to be managers, and some to be researchers.
+Ironically, there may be more "pure" academic freedom in industrial R&D than the groves of academe!

 9. *Talent.*